-- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained with a plan to standardise and improve the recording and coding processes on the computer system to improve practice data. - There was a programme of continuous clinical and internal audit which was used to monitor quality and to make improvements. - There were robust arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
-However, the practice did not have a complete record of the immunity status of clinical staff.
+- There was a clear staffing structure and staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained. - There was a programme of continuous clinical and internal audit which was used to monitor quality and to make improvements. - There were robust arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
+However, the practice did not have a record of the complete immunity status of clinical staff.